- Bupa Platinum consultant

 About us

 James Wilkinson has been a Consultant Interventional Cardiologist at University Hospital Southampton (UHS) since July 2011, where he does NHS lists, clinics and on-call for the heart attack service.
-He is the clinical lead for the acute coronary service, rapid access chest pain clinic, cardiac catheter lab user group and complex coronary service at UHS.
-He is also chair of the Wessex Cardiac Forum.
+He is the clinical lead for the cardiac catheter lab user group and complex coronary service at UHS.
+He is the regional cardiac interventional clinical lead (Specialised Commissioning, NHS South East Region) and the clinical lead for the HIOW ICB cardiac delivery network.
 He also does a weekly NHS clinic at Lymington New Forest Hospital, where he has been a visiting consultant 2011.
 He was an Honorary Consultant at Salisbury 2011-2014, where he did procedural lists twice a month.

 James has a strong background in Medical Education and spent a year as an Education Research Fellow at the Royal College of Physicians in 2003, where he was involved in the development of new assessment methods that are now used for doctors in training.
 He has taught as faculty for the Doctors as Educators programme since 2003.
 He has an interest in the use of simulators to train cardiologists.
 He is published in education and regularly peer reviews education papers.
 He is a Wessex Educational Supervisor and the local lead for simulation based training in cardiology.
-He is on various national education committees in Cardiology and regularly organises conferences and courses both locally and nationally.
+He has been on various national education committees in Cardiology and regularly organises conferences and courses both locally and nationally.
+He did a PhD in cell biology and regularly contributes to clinic research at UHS.

 James completed his sub-specialist training in intervention at two internationally renowned cardiac units, St Bartholomew's and the London Chest Hospital.
 He has experience of novel ways of doing day-case work, the development of heart attack services and experience with new interventional techniques.
 In his final year he also did General Internal Medicine at the Royal London Hospital and dual accredited in this.
 He worked as a locum consultant for Barts and the London NHS Trust prior to his appointment at UHS.

 James is the administrative partner for the private group Wessex Cardiology.
 His private practice mirrors his NHS practice.
 James can see private patients at either Southampton Spire or in Lymington.
 He does private pacemakers and angiograms at Southampton Spire.
-More complex procedures such as stents and PCI are done at University Hospital Southampton where a greater range of specialised equipment and backup are available
+More complex procedures such as stents and PCI are done at University Hospital Southampton where a greater range of specialised equipment and backup are available.
+A mitral edge-to-edge repair service is currently being set up at Southampton Spire.

 Areas of interest

-Interventional cardiology; Percutaneous Coronary Intervention (PCI) and Stenting; Radial angiograms and stents; Complex coronary PCI including chronic total occlusions (CTO), rotablation and left main stenting; Pressure wire and IVUS studies; Diagnostic angiograms including bypass graft studies; Renal denervation for resistant hypertension; Pacemaker insertion;
+Interventional cardiology; Percutaneous Coronary Intervention (PCI) and Stenting; Radial angiograms and stents; Complex coronary PCI including chronic total occlusions (CTO), rotablation and left main stenting; Pressure wire and IVUS studies; Diagnostic angiograms including bypass graft studies; Mitral valve edge-to-edge repair (mTEER), Renal denervation for resistant hypertension; Pacemaker insertion;

 Treating heart attacks (including STEMI and NSTEMI); Chest pain; Angina,

-General cardiology; Blackouts; Palpitations; Shortness of Breath; Syncope; Valve disease; AF; Cardiomyopathy such as hypertrophic
+General cardiology; Blackouts; Palpitations; Shortness of Breath; Syncope; Valve disease; Mitral regurgitation; AF; Cardiomyopathy such as hypertrophic

 Medical secretaries